-Purpose

-The educational program for nurse anesthetists has a vital interest in maintaining a safe, healthy and efficient environment, free from misuse of drugs and alcohol, for its students and patients.
-Recognizing that chemical dependency is both a disease and a professional hazard, the purpose of this policy is to provide guidelines for the prevention and management of substance abuse within the nurse anesthesia educational program.
+Purpose The educational program has a vital interest in maintaining a safe, healthy, and efficient environment, free from misuse of drugs and alcohol, for its students and patients.
+Recognizing that chemical dependency is both a disease and a professional hazard, the purpose of this policy is to provide guidelines for the prevention and management of substance abuse within the program.